Billiards in Nearly Isosceles Triangles: Stability questions

 \subsection{Existence of Stable Trajectories}

-Suppose that $n$ is not a power of two.
-We will show the second part of Theorem \ref{thm:stability} that $V_n$ has a stable periodic billiard path.
-This follows directly from the two propositions below.
-The first deals with the case when $n$ is odd and the second when $n$ is even.
+Suppose that $n \geq 3$ is not a power of two.
+We will show the second part of Theorem \ref{thm:stability}; $V_n$ has a stable periodic billiard path.
+We prove this by establishing homology classes of geodesics on $S(V_n)$ which project to stable geodesics.
+These homology classes are provided by the following two theorems.